Simple Mail Access Protocol

-The Simple Mail Access Protocol (SMAP) is an application layer Internet protocol for accessing e-mail stored on a server.
+The Simple Mail Access Protocol (SMAP) is an application layer Internet protocol for accessing email stored on a server.
 It was introduced as part of the Courier suite, with the goal of creating a simpler and more capable alternative to IMAP.

 As of 2005, SMAP is still considered experimental, and is only supported by the Courier server and Cone client.